dihedron/terraform-provider-ldap/README.md

 ## Limitations

-This provider supports TLS, but certificate verification is not enabled yet; all connections are through TCP, no UDP support yet.
+This provider supports TLS, but certificate verification is not enabled yet.

+All connections are through TCP, no UDP support yet.

+It hasn't been tested against an Active Directory server by the author; if you have one available and you test it, please provide feedback.

+## Contributing

+The provider is released under an MIT license by its original author (Pryz); if you want to contribute with testing, examples, documentation or code, please do.